SAP-samples/btp-kyma-identity-management/documentation/federate-idp/manage-end-users/README.md

 ## Disable the Default Identity Provider

-When running the application in the previous step you had to select Identity Provider you want to use.
-Now we would like to swish of Default Identity Provider.
+By starting the application, you always have to to select first the right identity provider now.
+As we we don't need the default identiy provider anymore, we will swich it off.

-1. Open the customer SAP BTP Subaccount (e.g. city-scooter) and navigate to **Security** > **Trust Configuration**.
-Press **Edit** for the **default identity provider**
+1. Open the customer SAP BTP subaccount (e.g. city-scooter) and navigate to **Security** > **Trust Configuration**.

+1. Press **Edit** in the **default identity provider** row.

    ![](images/BTP-edit-idp.png)
-2. In the upcoming dialog disable the the user login and **Save**.
+2. Disable the the user login and **Save**.

    ![](images/disable-userlogin.png)
-3. After clearing the browser cache run the application again and test that the selection of an identity provider is no longer requested.
+3. Clear your browser cache and run the application again.
+The step to select the right identity provider should no longer be requested.